frabjous/jhap-templates/documentation/author_guidelines.md

 Compatibility with this style can be ensured by utilizing the corresponding [Citation Style Language](https://citationstyles.org/) (CSL) specification, or by making use of software that can apply CSL styles automatically for you, such as [Zotero](https://www.zotero.org/), [Mendeley](https://www.mendeley.com/), the [citation-style-language](https://ctan.org/pkg/citation-style-language) LaTeX package, or [pandoc's implementation of citeproc](https://pandoc.org/MANUAL.html#citations).
 The Chicago author-date .csl file and thousands of others can be found in [the CSL styles repository](https://github.com/citation-style-language/styles).

-Citations in this style typically appear in the body of the text in parentheses, containing the author's name and year of publication, followed (when appropriate) by a comma and specific textual location such as a page, page range or section number: (Raven 1998, 36).
+Citations in this style typically appear in the body of the text in parentheses, containing the author's name and year of publication, followed (when appropriate) by a comma and specific textual location such as a page, page range or section number (Raven 1998, 36).
 Multiple works are separated by semi-colons (Marion 2006; Tuborg 2008).
 If the cited author's name appears in the sentence, then it may simply be followed by the year (and textual location, if applicable) in parentheses, for example if it mentions Bertrand Russell (1903, secs.
 10–12).